PoinP/PySimpleImageEditor/README.md

 * Implement a pseudo background remover using the flood fill algorithm
 * Add an are you sure you want to leave without saving prompt
 * Add keyboard shortcuts
+* Unify UI components for Windows, Linux and Mac

 ## Instructions on running the application